-- a) The quantum of housing proposed shall be broadly consistent with the indicative site capacity; and - Primary highway access should be focused on Segensworth Road in the first instance, with Southampton Road to be used where access to/from Segensworth Road is not possible; and
+- a) The quantum of housing proposed shall be broadly consistent with the indicative yield; and - b) Primary highway accesses should be focused on Segensworth Road and Southampton Road; and - c) The provision of a north south shared public space which incorporates the provision of a LEAP (Local Equipped Area of Play) (enhanced to include equipment for older children) and a Multi-Use Games Area (MUGA); and - d) A 15m wide unlit buffer to the Sylvan Glade SINC, which is linked to the central open space by 10m wide green corridors, which have minimal highway crossover points; and - e) A scheme which is comprised predominantly of smaller dwellings in the form of apartment blocks and terraced town houses in order to deliver the indicative capacity identified for the site; and f) The height of buildings should be limited to a maximum of 4 storeys, except for buildings which front onto Southampton Road and Segensworth Road where building heights will be limited to a maximum of 3 storeys; and

-- The provision of a north south shared public space which incorporates the provision of a LEAP (Local Equipped Area of Play) (enhanced to include equipment for older children) and a Multi-Use Games Area (MUGA); and - d) A 15m wide unlit buffer to the Sylvan Glade SINC, which is linked to the central open space by 10m wide green corridors, which have minimal highway crossover points; and - e) A scheme which is comprised predominantly of smaller dwellings in the form of apartment blocks and terraced town houses in order to deliver the indicative capacity identified for the site; and - f) The height of buildings should be limited to a maximum of 4 storeys, except for buildings which front onto Southampton Road and Segensworth Road where building heights will be limited to a maximum of 3 storeys; and - g) The provision of pedestrian and cycle connectivity between adjoining parcels as well as safe pedestrian/ cycle crossing points of Southampton Road, safe and accessible walking/ cycling routes to local schools, Sylvan Glade SINC, Jacaranda Close open space and nearby facilities in Park Gate; and - h) The provision of vehicular highway access between individual development parcels without prejudice to adjacent land in accordance with Policy D3; and - i) A Construction Environmental Management Plan to avoid adverse impacts of construction on the Solent designated sites shall be provided; and - j) Provide future access to the existing underground wastewater infrastructure for maintenance and upsizing purposes (included at the request of Southern Water); and - k) The site is identified as a mineral safeguarded site (sand and gravel are likely to underlay site).
-A Minerals Assessment will be required prior to any development in accordance with the Hampshire Minerals and Waste Plan (2013); and - I) Infrastructure provision and contributions including but not limited to health, education and transport shall be provided in line with Policy TIN4 and NE3.
-In addition, the following site-specific infrastructure will be required: - i.
+- g) The provision of pedestrian and cycle connectivity between adjoining parcels as well as safe pedestrian/ cycle crossing points of Southampton Road, safe and accessible walking/ cycling routes to local schools, Sylvan Glade SINC, Jacaranda Close open space and nearby facilities in Park Gate; and - h) The provision of vehicular highway access between individual development parcels without prejudice to adjacent land in accordance with Policy D3; and - i) A Construction Environmental Management Plan to avoid adverse impacts of construction on the Solent designated sites shall be provided; and - j) Provide future access to the existing underground wastewater infrastructure for maintenance and upsizing purposes; and - k) Existing trees subject to a Tree Preservation Order should be retained and incorporated within the design and layout of proposals in a manner that does not impact on living conditions and in accordance with Policy NE6; and - Infrastructure provision and contributions including health, education and transport for example shall be provided in line with Policy TIN4 and NE3.
+In addition, the following sitespecific infrastructure will be required: - i.
 Building alterations at Jubilee Practice in line with the Infrastructure Delivery Plan. - ii.
 Provide appropriate mitigation measures towards the protection and enhancement of Kites Croft Site of Importance for Nature Conservation (SINC) located to the south of the site.